How to Cook Venison: The Best Ways to Prepare Every Cut

 Three Butchering Tips for Better Deer Meat

 Dragging your deer to the local butcher can cost a huge chunk of change these days.
-In most cases, you are left with a lot less money and a long waiting period.
 Sometimes the quality of work is not up to your standards and a lot of the meat ends up being wasted or suffers from freezer burn.
-However, here are three easy home butchering tips you can use this season to get the most out of your kill and save some much needed cash.
+So be your own butcher and follow these simple tips.

 1. Cool Things Down